 The Company’s tax planning strategy is always to act within the law.
 Where possible the Company will seek to maximize efficiency through available reliefs.

 The Company does not consider itself to be involved in any aggressive tax planning and does not seek to enter into transactions where the primary motive is to obtain a tax advantage.

 The Company considers that it is prepared to accept a low level of risk in respect of UK taxation matters.

-The tax policies of the Group in the UK are monitored by the Finance Director and the Corporate Tax Director of OTB SpA to ensure that tax risk is minimised and professional advice is sought where it is considered that there is an unacceptable level of risk.
+The tax policies of the Group in the UK are monitored by the Finance Director and the Corporate Tax Director of OTB SpA to ensure that tax risk is minimized and professional advice is sought where it is considered that there is an unacceptable level of risk.

 Due consideration is given to the Company’s reputation, brand and corporate identity, along with its social responsibilities, when considering taxation.
 It is the Company’s policy to avoid entering into any tax planning which could result in negative publicity or damage the corporate reputation of the Company or the Group.

 One of the Company’s main tax principles is to develop well established relationships with HMRC through active co-operation and consultation.
 The Company seeks to achieve this by entering into honest and transparent correspondence with HMRC on tax matters and by co-operating with HMRC at all times.

 The directors of the Company consider that the Company has a productive and sustainable relationship with HMRC.

 The Company’s attitude to tax risk is set out above.
 Where the Company is considering entering into transactions where there is potentially a high level of tax risk, it is the Company’s policy to ensure that this risk is reduced to an acceptable level before proceeding.